Rock of Love with Bret Michaels season 1: Tour Bus Challenge

 During this week's challenge, the women have to perform stunts patterned after a musician's life on the road.
 Brandi M. wins the challenge and wins a date with Bret to a hockey game to see the Anaheim Ducks.

 The women celebrate Bret's birthday.
 Sam dances on the pole to Bret's delight.
 Heather and Lacey try to make Sam really jealous by grinding up on Bret.
 Sam leaves the party to go to her room.

 Bret talks to Sam the next morning.
-Sam is packing up her things and talks to Bret about her jealousy issues and why she is so mistrusting.
+Sam is packing up her things and talks to Bret about her jealousy issues and why she is so distrusting.
 Sam decided not to leave after all.

 While Bret and Brandi M. are on their date, Bret leaves a note for the other women asking them to write to him why each of the other women is not the right woman for him.

 The next morning, Bret talks to Magdalena about why she is so distant.
 Magdalena doesn't have much to say to him, and at elimination she is chosen to go home.